OpenAdaptAI/OpenAdapter/README.md

 python deploy.py ssh
 ```

----

 ## 💲 Costs
-- **Approximate Cost**: Running a model on the default `AWS g4dn.xlarge` instance with 100GB storage costs around $10/day ($0.526/hr) in most AWS regions.
+- **Approximate Cost**: Running a model on the default `AWS g4dn.xlarge` EC2 instance with 100GB storage costs around $10/day ($0.526/hr) in most AWS regions.
    _(Configuration uses `g4dn.xlarge` with T4 16GB GPU and Deep Learning AMI GPU PyTorch 2.0.1 on Ubuntu 20.04, as defined in `deploy.config.AWS_EC2_INSTANCE_TYPE`)_.

----

 ## Modular Cloud Backends
 OpenAdapter is designed with a modular backend structure to support multiple cloud providers and frontier model APIs.
 Current backends include:
 - **AWS**: For deploying on EC2, with options for instance types, storage, and security settings.
+Planned backends include:
 - **Hugging Face Inference API**: For deploying models directly on Hugging Face’s infrastructure, suitable for lighter workloads and models.
 - **Anthropic/OpenAI APIs**: Seamless integration with remote model inference on Anthropic and OpenAI’s systems, extending capabilities to hosted large language models.

----

 ## Integrations
-OpenAdapter is intended for OpenAdapt-agnostic deployments but also serves as a complementary tool for OpenAdaptAI's [OpenAdapt](https://github.com/OpenAdaptAI/OpenAdapt) project.
+OpenAdapter is intended for OpenAdapt-agnostic deployments but also serves as a complementary tool for the [OpenAdapt](https://github.com/OpenAdaptAI/OpenAdapt) generative process automation project.
 It can be customized to suit various automation, data processing, or model inference applications beyond OpenAdapt, providing a standalone, scalable solution for deploying state-of-the-art models.

----

 ## 🛠️ Roadmap
 - **Automation with AWS CDK**: Integrate AWS Cloud Development Kit (CDK) for Infrastructure as Code, simplifying deployment workflows and enabling reproducible environments with minimal setup.